sprblm/strudel-example-berkeley-explorer/docs/case_study_summary.md

 2. **Design System**: A set of reusable components and patterns organized around Task Flows, which are the stepwise flows a user takes to accomplish specified tasks.

 3. **Task Flows**: Predefined interaction patterns for common scientific workflows, including:
-   - Search Data Repositories
+   - Search Repositories
    - Explore Data
    - Compare Data
-   - Run Computation
-   - Run Interactive Computation
-   - Monitor Activities
    - Contribute Data
-   - Manage Account
-   - Track State
+   Plus home and about pages for context and navigation.

-## Example Application: Climate Data Analysis Platform
+## Example Application: Urban Environmental Health Platform

 ### Application Overview

-The Climate Data Analysis Platform (CDAP) is a comprehensive web application that enables climate scientists, researchers, and policy makers to discover, explore, analyze, and share climate data.
-It integrates multiple STRUDEL task flows to create a seamless user experience for working with complex climate datasets.
+The Urban Environmental Health Platform (UEHP) is a comprehensive web application that enables environmental scientists, urban planners, and citizen scientists to discover, explore, analyze, and contribute to urban tree inventory and air quality data.
+It integrates multiple STRUDEL task flows to create a seamless user experience for working with these interconnected datasets.

-### Why Climate Data Analysis?
+### Why Urban Environmental Health?

-Climate data analysis was selected as the optimal example application because:
+Urban Environmental Health data analysis was selected as the optimal example application because:

-1. It naturally incorporates multiple task flows in a cohesive workflow
-2. Climate data is inherently complex (multidimensional, multivariate, temporal, spatial)
+1. It naturally combines two complementary datasets (urban trees and air quality)
+2. It enables meaningful citizen science contributions
+3. It has clear local relevance and impact
-3. It requires diverse visualization capabilities
+4. It requires diverse visualization capabilities (maps, time series)
-4. It spans from simple analyses to complex computations
 5. It includes both individual and collaborative aspects
-6. It addresses a scientifically relevant and broadly accessible domain
+6. It addresses scientifically relevant and broadly accessible environmental health concerns

 ### Implemented Task Flows

-The CDAP implements six key STRUDEL task flows:
+The UEHP implements four key STRUDEL task flows:

-1. **Search Data Repositories**: Enables users to search across multiple climate data repositories with advanced filtering options for variables, regions, time periods, and data sources.
+1. **Search Repositories**: Enables users to search across urban tree inventories and air quality monitoring data with filtering options for location, time periods, and measurement types.

-2. **Explore Data**: Provides interactive visualization tools including maps, time series, and statistical summaries to help users understand climate datasets.
+2. **Explore Data**: Provides interactive visualization tools including map overlays of tree coverage and air quality measurements, time series analysis, and statistical summaries.

-3. **Compare Data**: Allows side-by-side comparison of different climate datasets, models, or scenarios with difference calculation and statistical comparison tools.
+3. **Compare Data**: Allows analysis of relationships between tree coverage and air quality metrics, with tools for temporal and spatial correlation analysis.

-4. **Run Computation**: Offers a workflow builder for configuring and executing climate analyses from simple statistical calculations to complex climate models.

-5. **Monitor Activities**: Provides a dashboard for tracking the progress of long-running climate analyses and data processing tasks.

-6. **Contribute Data**: Enables users to upload processed datasets, analysis results, or model outputs to share with the scientific community.
+4. **Contribute Data**: Enables citizens and researchers to contribute tree inventory data and air quality measurements, with built-in validation processes.

 ### User Interface Design

-The CDAP interface is designed following STRUDEL's design system principles, with:
+The UEHP interface is designed following STRUDEL's design system principles, with:

 1. Responsive layout with adjustable panels
 2. Task-based navigation structure
 3. Consistent interaction patterns across all task flows
-4. Specialized interfaces for each task flow
+4. Specialized interfaces for data validation and contribution
-5. Integration between task flows for seamless workflows
+5. Integration between task flows for seamless analysis

 ### Technical Implementation

 The application leverages STRUDEL Kit's React components and templates to implement:

-1. Data integration with multiple climate data sources
+1. Integration of urban tree inventory and air quality data sources
-2. Support for various climate data formats
+2. Support for standardized data formats
-3. Visualization components for different data types
+3. Interactive mapping and visualization components
-4. Workflow management for computational tasks
+4. Data validation workflows for citizen contributions
-5. Collaborative features for sharing and contribution
+5. Collaborative features for community engagement

 ## Conclusion

 This case study demonstrates how STRUDEL Kit provides a powerful framework for building scientific applications.
-By implementing the Climate Data Analysis Platform using STRUDEL's task flows and design system, research software engineers can create a comprehensive, user-centered application that addresses real scientific needs while maintaining development efficiency and consistency.
+By implementing the Urban Environmental Health Platform using STRUDEL's task flows and design system, research software engineers can create a comprehensive, user-centered application that addresses real environmental health needs while maintaining development efficiency and consistency.

-The product requirements document provides detailed specifications for implementing this example application, serving as a blueprint for similar scientific software projects using STRUDEL Kit.
+The accompanying product requirements document provides detailed specifications for implementing this example application, serving as a blueprint for similar scientific software projects using STRUDEL Kit.